5th-semester-project/AgroMart/README.md

 - **Dashboard Analytics**: Sellers can view insights and metrics to monitor sales and order trends.
 - **Review and Rating**: Buyers can review products and rate sellers to help other users make informed purchasing decisions.

-## AgroMart

-## Agriculture Marketplace System Project Overview
-AgroMart is an agriculture marketplace system designed to connect farmers (sellers) and buyers, facilitating seamless transactions for agricultural products.
-The platform allows sellers to list their products, buyers to place orders, and both parties to communicate via in-app chat.
-The application leverages Next.js and React for the frontend, with MongoDB serving as the database.

-## Features

-- **User Authentication**: Sellers and buyers can register, log in, and manage their profiles.
-- **Product Listings**: Sellers can add, update, and manage their agricultural products, including setting prices and quantities.
-- **Order Management**: Buyers can place orders for products, view order details, and cancel orders if needed.
-- **Notifications**: Receive real-time notifications for order updates and chat messages.
-- **Chat Integration**: In-app chat allows direct communication between buyers and sellers for negotiation or order clarification.
-- **Dashboard Analytics**: Sellers can view insights and metrics to monitor sales and order trends.
-- **Review and Rating**: Buyers can review products and rate sellers to help other users make informed purchasing decisions.

 ## Technologies Used